 Nick Kinsey is a Drummer, Producer, Songwriter and Multi-Instrumentalist based out of both Brooklyn and New York’s Hudson Valley.
 He is a founding member of critically acclaimed folk-rock group Elvis Perkins in Dearland and songwriter behind KINSEY.
-He is the current drummer for Kevin Morby’s live band after having played on his breakthrough record Singing Saw.
+He is the drummer for Kevin Morby’s live band after having played on his breakthrough record Singing Saw.
 Nick is also busy as an Engineer and Producer working mostly out of his recording studio, The Chicken Shack, in Stanfordville, New York

 Deeply indebted to his mentors (Billy Martin, Bob Moses) and heroes (Levon Helm, Ringo, Brian Blade, Jim Keltner) he has gained a reputation for an eclectic and naturally tasteful approach to drumming.
-His resume as a drummer/percussionist includes studio work and performance with a wide range of artists including A.C.
-Newman, Cold War Kids, Marco Benevento, Kevin Morby, Nick Murphy, Elvis Perkins, AA Bondy, The Felice Brothers, Sam Cohen, Himalayas, Terribly Yours, The Dough Rollers, The Woes, Dave Harrington and many others.
+His resume as a drummer/percussionist includes studio work and live performance with a wide range of artists including Cold War Kids, Kevin Morby, Nick Murphy, Elvis Perkins, AA Bondy, AC Newman, The Felice Brothers, Sam Cohen, Himalayas, Marco Benevento, Terribly Yours, The Dough Rollers, The Woes, Dave Harrington and many others.

 His self-recorded and produced debut as KINSEY, "My Loneliest Debut", was released in November of 2015 and was followed by tours in Europe and the US supporting Elvis Perkins and Cold War Kids.
 KINSEY music can be heard here.

 Much of 2016-2019 was spent on the road with Kevin Morby as well as in his studio The Chicken Shack recording, producing and mixing various projects.